Sailor Moon and all the images you see in this recap are owned by Toei Animation and licensed by Viz Media

 Episode directed by Kazuhisa Takenouchi

 We’re back with another episode of Sailor Moon Origins!
 The last episode was by no means perfect, but it did show that just because they weren’t working directly from a story in the manga doesn’t mean they can’t make the filler in this show enjoyable.
-Can this episode keep up that level of quality we saw last time around, or are we already headed for a downward spiral until Sailor Mercury shows up in this?
+Can this episode keep up with the level of quality we saw last time around, or are we already headed for a downward spiral until Sailor Mercury shows up in this?
 Let’s find out!!

 The episode begins with Jadeite’s performance review in which he embellishes his accomplishments I’m the last two episodes.